- 1What Is Lipoma?

 Liposuction - This is the method that uses a large syringe and a needle to take out the fatty lump, and it is complicated to eradicate the lipoma.

-Steroid Injections- These are used to shrink the lipoma, but cannot remove it.
+Steroid Injections- These are used to shrink the lipoma but cannot remove it.

-Bitter Foods and Herbs- These will increase the body’s capacity to digest the fats in the body like a lipoma.
+Bitter Foods and Herbs- These will increase the body’s capacity to digest the fats like a lipoma.
 These bitters will stimulate the liver and gallbladder to metabolize the fats.
 Bitter herbs used are wormwood, gentian, rue, yarrow, centaury, southernwood, boneset, and goldenseal.
 And the bitter foods commonly used are dandelion greens, citrus peels, unsweetened chocolates, and olives.

-Lemon juice - Drinking water containing lemon juice will help remove toxins from the body by stimulating and strengthening the digestive system and purifying the liver.
+Lemon Juice - Drinking water containing lemon juice will help remove toxins from the body by stimulating and strengthening the digestive system and purifying the liver.

 Cedars - Apply cedar ointment three times daily on the affected area and massage over it.
 Then add five drops of cedar extract to two teaspoons of water and have it three times daily.

-The best way to prevent lipoma are:
+The best ways to prevent lipoma are:

 Maintaining a healthy body weight.